linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 11.04.2026
+- Topic: UIID v2.1.3 and IAM
+- Directory: /posts/2026/April/11
+- Description: ``` Businesses operating within the Linkspreed ecosystem, specifically on the Web4 network, are gaining access to a significantly upgraded, modern Identity and Access Management (IAM) system.
+The deployment of UIID v2.1.3 introduces a powerful decentralized infrastructure designed to streamline access for complex business structures, enhancing security and operational efficiency. ```

 ### 10.04.2026
 - Topic: Rethink Web4 Infrastructure
 - Directory: /posts/2026/April/10